BENSONS CAVE PRESERVE

 The parking permit is available from the property managers via email and will be printed on NCC letterhead.
 The names of the trip participants must be written onto the permit, and the permit should be clearly displayed on the dashboard of a car vehicle.

 - Minimum group size is 4.
-In special circumstances, permission will be granted to 2 or 3 individuals.

 - Each party member must be proficient in vertical caving techniques and must have his or her own vertical gear with which he or she is familiar.